PinJinx/temp2/README.md

 3-Intro to Dom And Closures

 Challenge:
-Add new event handler to your closure to do something more to the plants; for example, double-click a plant to bring it to the front.
+Add new event handler to your closure to do something more to the plants;
+for example, double-click a plant to bring it to the front.
 Get creative!

 Solution:
-For this challenge I have added this feature such that if you double click inside the jar gravity takes over the plant and it falls to the bottom.For implementing this I have add 3px to the top offset of the element until it reaches the bottom of lid when it reaches the bottom that is its y-position from the top > 480 then i just stop adding to the offset while checking the y position of the plant it also checks to see if the plants is beyond the border of the jar using xposition from left end of screen The following piece of code comes anywhere inside the dragElement function
+For this challenge I have added this feature such that if you double click inside the jar gravity takes over the plant and it falls to the bottom.
+For implementing this I have add 3px to the top offset of the element until it reaches the bottom of lid when it reaches the bottom that is its y-position from the top > 480 then i just stop adding to the offset while checking the y position of the plant it also checks to see if the plants is beyond the border of the jar using xposition from left end of screen The following piece of code comes anywhere inside the dragElement function

 Code:
 	document.addEventListener("dblclick", (event) => {